microsoft/TypeScript-Handbook/pages/tsconfig.json.md

 Similarly, if a file `B.ts` is referenced by another file `A.ts`, then `B.ts` cannot be excluded unless the referencing file `A.ts` is also specified in the `"exclude"` list.

 Please note that the compiler does not include files that can be possible outputs; e.g. if the input includes `index.ts`, then `index.d.ts` and `index.js` are excluded.
-In general, having files that differ only in extension next to each other is not recomended.
+In general, having files that differ only in extension next to each other is not recommended.

 A `tsconfig.json` file is permitted to be completely empty, which compiles all files included by default (as described above) with the default compiler options.